HoisinB0i/Interest-Calculator/README.md

 # Interest-Calculator
-Just my simple take on a interest calculator.
+Just my simple take on a HTML-based interest calculator.

 Ask user for pricipal amount, rate ( with a scroll bar), and the number of years (dropdown box) then click on the button to calculate the output.